siddhi-io/www/en/docs/docs/query-guide.md

 **Example**

-Query to calculate the average `temp` per `roomNo` and `deviceID` combination, from the events arrived from `TempStream` stream, during the last 10 minutes time-window in a sliding manner.
+Query to calculate the average `temp` per each `roomNo` and `deviceID` combination, from the events arrived from `TempStream` stream, during the last 10 minutes time-window in a sliding manner.

 ```sql
 from TempStream#window.time(10 min)